ragsquiet/ragsquiet.github.io/about.md

 Some seekers seek the seed.
 Some seek knowlegde.
 Some want to understand Actions and thus it goes.

 I find all of this very compelling and have spent some time, sampling from all.
-I guess i am trying to get the sense of the 'I'.
+I guess i am trying to get sense of the 'I'.

 I live in Dehradun, India.
 I am a Data Scientist and an AI Engineer.